MaxBenChrist/awesome_time_series_in_python/README.md

 The following list is by no means exhaustive, feel free to submit a pr if you miss something.

-# Machine Learning, Statistics, Analytics
+# Machine learning, statistics, analytics

 | Project Name | Description |
 | ------- | ------ |